 W can be marked as W, W1, W2, or W3, these markings serve as a spectrum of visibility with 1 representing the least noticeable alternation.

-It is nearly impossible to tell if the paintwork has been altered by the naked eye, so auction house staff will mark it as either W, W1, W2, or W3 when they are unsure.
+It is nearly impossible to tell if the paintwork has been altered by the naked eye, so staff or crew will mark it as either W, W1, W2, or W3 when they are unsure.

 A1 typically addresses minor surface scratches which can easily be buffed out.
 A2 delves deeper into medium-sized scratches that have penetrated the top layer of paint.